Hermann-SW/cgal4gp/README.md

 Initial code drop, work in progress ...

-In case of no vstart, width of lattice sphere for n is computed:
+In case of no vstart, width of lattice sphere for n (blue) is computed:
 ```
 $ p=5 q=13 gp -q < tqf_width.gp
 n=65